Thoracic outlet syndrome

 Diagnosis

-Diagnosing thoracic outlet syndrome can be challenging.
+Diagnosing thoracic outlet syndrome can be hard.
 Symptoms can vary greatly among people.
-Your healthcare professional may review your symptoms and medical history and conduct a physical exam.
-You also may need imaging and other types of tests.
+Members of your healthcare team will likely ask you questions and give you a physical exam.
+Also, you may need imaging and other types of tests.

 Imaging and nerve study tests